 Check to make sure your opener remote has fresh batteries and nothing is tripping the sensors, reconnect the door and try again.
-If the issue persists, contact your local experts at RCS Garage Doors for help further diagnosing the issue.
-It is important to note to maintain the warranty on some openers, professional service is required, and if you choose to work on your opener yourself, always do so with the garage door in the closed position.
+If the issue persists, contact your local experts at RCS Garage Doors for help further diagnosing it.
+Maintaining the warranty on some openers requires professional service.
+If you choose to work on your opener yourself, always do so with the garage door in the closed position.

-Garage Door Frozen Shut
+Garage Door Is Frozen Shut